Marius-PA/ComputerScienceNotes/2023_Notes/theory_of_computation/december_11-16/finite_state_machines.md

 - terminology
     - state
     - start state
+    - accepting state
+        - has to end on the accepted state to be valid
     - transition with a labelled input
-    - accepting state

 ---